timbussmann/Annoy-o-bot/README.md

   "message": "hello world!",
   "assignee": "johndoe",
   "date": "2020-01-01",
-  "interval": 1
+  "interval": 3
 }
 ```

 This sample will immediately create a new issue (because the specified start date already passed) with the title `My first reminder` and assign it to the github user `johndoe`.
-It will then re-create this issue every month from the date the issue is created.
+It will then re-create this issue every month on the first of the month.

 ## Update a reminder